Stewardship @ St Laurence`s

 – for tax payers, under the Gift Aid scheme, we can claim tax which has been paid on any giving

-– freewill offering – the amount we pay to the diocese £67,128 for 2016.
+– freewill offering – the amount we have pledged to pay to the diocese for 2018 is £58,023.
 This is mainly for clergy pay, housing and pensions

 – staff costs – Associate Vicar, Parish Administrator, Organist, Children`s Worker, Gardeners, Cleaner – about £68,499 for 2016

-– missions support – we are committed to giving 8% of the previous year`s unrestricted income to areas of need – about £18,825 in 2016
+– missions support – we are committed to giving 8% of the previous year`s unrestricted income to areas of need – about £13,000 for 2018

 – we claimed over £15,366 in Gift Aid in 2016